Key points about COVID-19 and breastfeeding

 - clean and disinfect any surfaces you touch

-If you become unwell and you are breastfeeding your pēpi, keep breastfeeding.
+If you become unwell and you are breastfeeding your baby, keep breastfeeding.
 It's important not to interrupt breastfeeding.
-Your pēpi will already have had exposure to COVID-19 and will benefit from continued breastfeeding.
+Your baby will already have had exposure to COVID-19 and will benefit from continued breastfeeding.

-If you are too unwell to breastfeed, express your milk and give it to your pēpi by bottle (taking the same precautions).
+If you are too unwell to breastfeed, express your milk and give it to your baby by bottle (taking the same precautions).

-Exclusive breastfeeding gives the best protection for babies, so if your pēpi is less than 6 months old, aim for exclusive breastfeeding.
+Exclusive breastfeeding gives the best protection for babies, so if your baby is less than 6 months old, aim for exclusive breastfeeding.
 This means only breastfeeding and not feeding any other sorts of food until 6 months.
-Even if your pēpi is older than 6 months, remaining with you and continuing your breastfeeding relationship is good for both of you.
+Even if your baby is older than 6 months, remaining with you and continuing your breastfeeding relationship is good for both of you.

 Other countries (such as Italy and the UK) report that babies usually stay well if they stay with a mother who has mild COVID-19 symptoms and who takes precautions around breastfeeding.

-If you are in self-isolation, keep your pēpi with you so you can keep breastfeeding.
+If you are in self-isolation, keep your baby with you so you can keep breastfeeding.

-Wash your hands before touching your pēpi, and avoid touching their face and coughing or sneezing on them.
+Wash your hands before touching your baby, and avoid touching their face and coughing or sneezing on them.

-How do I get help with breastfeeding my baby if I need it?
+How to get help with breastfeeding if you need it

 If you are still receiving care from your midwife, they will support you with feeding and can answer your questions.
 If your midwifery care has finished and you have some breastfeeding concerns or need support or information, there are options available.